- Nasal blockage due to combined septal/nasal pyramid deformity

 Depending on the modifications required, septorhinoplasty can be performed endonasally (without external incisions), and open (with a small incision across the columella).

 The nasal skin and soft tissue is degloved from the underlying cartilage and bone.
 The shape of the bones and cartilage are altered by excision, reshaping, suturing and osteotomies.
-Augmentation may be carried out using cartilage from the septum, pinna or rib, or using artificial prostheses.
+Augmentation may be carried out using cartilage from the septum, pinna or rib, or using artificial materials.

 Length of procedure